Month 12, Day 17, Thursday 9:05 a.m.

 Sebastien resisted the urge to growl in frustration.
 They would have to run to get five floors down within a minute.
 But that wasn’t what was really bothering her.
 Something was strange about the way Tanya was acting.
 The skin of the other woman’s neck was fluttering under the force of her pulse.
 ‘Why is she so anxious?’

-A pressure moved through the air, like the instant before lighting struck, and Sebastien’s inherent sense of danger screamed at her.
+A pressure moved through the air, like the instant before lightning struck, and Sebastien’s inherent sense of danger screamed at her.

 Tanya’s expression twisted with sudden horror, and she yanked forcefully on Sebastien’s arm, hard enough to pull her off balance.